odoo/documentation/point_of_sale/advanced/barcode.rst

 Configuration
 =============

-To use a barcode scanner, go to :menuselection:`Point of Sales --> Configuration --> Point of sale` and select your PoS interface.
+To use a barcode scanner, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.

 Under the PosBox / Hardware category, you will find *Barcode Scanner*